All your joBerg2c questions answered

 Many of our riders choose to ride for a charity – we have three awesome charities that we encourage riders to get involved with- both these charities are doing great things on our route to assist those people in need.
 South Africa is a land of the haves and the have nots and through joBerg2c we try to assist in correcting the imbalance in our own small way.

-Please visit our website to find out more about the Nelson Mandela Library Project, the Surgeons for Little Lives and the St Lawrence Haven for Kids.
+Please visit our website to find out more about the Nelson Mandela Library Project, the Surgeons for Little Lives.

 16. More videos and photos